 Stacking TTMIK on top of other Korean language resources

-However the app is limited, as you’re only really giving your written skills practise and you need instant feedback on your pronunciation.
+However, the app is limited, as you’re only really giving your written skills practice and you need instant feedback on your pronunciation.
 This is where I’d then look into purchasing classes on Italki.
-Italki is a terrific online market place for Skype classes with teachers from all around the world.
+Italki is a terrific online marketplace for Skype classes with teachers from all around the world.
 The beauty of learning Korean on Italki is that you can shop around for language teachers with different levels of experience, class times and class prices.
 You can find a teacher for as little as US$5 for 30-minutes.

 Once you have picked the teacher that best suits your needs you can organise a one-on-one language class on Skype and pay for the class with Paypal.
 Due to different time zones around the world and the international community on Italki, you could even arrange classes in the morning before work or class – just turn off the Skype camera if you don’t have time to wash your face!
 You can follow this link to get $10 free to your account.

 TTMIK is definitely the best free online resource I have come across for learning Korean.
 It is particularly useful for learning the nuts and bolts of the language and especially grammar.
 The key though is to complement your learning with other resources.
 Personally, I also like to compliment my language learning on TTMIK by testing what I learn with Korean friends (often over Korean BBQ) and to gain feedback on my pronunciation and correct usage.

 More tips on how to learn Korean in record-time!

 - 8 inside tips on how to learn Korean

 - Beginners guide to studying Korean in Australia or your home country on a shoestring budget